ashutoshm1771/Tech-Prep/README.md

 # Tech-Prep
-All you have to know before attending a technical interview.
+All you have to know before attending a technical interview. <br>
   Data Structures
     1. Array
     2. Trees